canonical/operator-workflows/TRIVY.md

 severity: CRITICAL
 scan:
   skip-files:
-    - usr/bin/pebble # this will ignore any CVE's caused by the pebble binary
+    - usr/bin/pebble # this will ignore any CVEs caused by the pebble binary
 ```

 See the [Config file](https://aquasecurity.github.io/trivy/v0.36/docs/references/customization/config-file/) for the options list.